RECOMMENDATIONS

 Enact a national one-child policy, encouraging the global community to do the same

-Make abortion free and widely available
+Make abortion free and easily accessible

 Pay women/couples a significant financial incentive to have one child or none